apexfarm/ApexDatabaseContext/README.md

 | --------------------- | ------------------------------------------------------------ | ------- |
 | Production, Developer | <a target="_blank" href="https://login.salesforce.com/packaging/installPackage.apexp?p0=04t2v000007X3VDAA0"><img src="docs/images/deploy-button.png"></a> | ver 1.0 |
 | Sandbox               | <a target="_blank" href="https://test.salesforce.com/packaging/installPackage.apexp?p0=04t2v000007X3VDAA0"><img src="docs/images/deploy-button.png"></a> | ver 1.0 |
-### Performance

-The performance of 8k record insertion is already close to the 10k CPU limit, this is a known issue with Salesforce.
-However it will be fixed in [Summer `20 release](https://success.salesforce.com/issues_view?id=a1p3A000000AT8oQAG).

 ## Usage

 ```java